Quezon Memorial Circle: Vendors and stalls

 As of 2017, the Quezon Memorial Circle hosts five restaurants and 13 food stalls.
 There are also 19 kiosks, 39 plant stalls, as well as 21 stalls from Agri-Aqua Network International.
 7 other establishments also has presence in the park including the TEC bike rental, Pedal n Paddle Inc., and Philippine Mango Seedling.
 Following a planned redevelopment of the park by Mayor Joy Belmonte some stall vendors and restaurants surrounding the park's children's playground vacated the park after their permit expired on June 30, 2019.
 Within the same year, Belmonte launched the Fresh Market, a weekly farmer-to-consumer program, that would allow farmers from nearby provinces to sell produce to residents within the park.

 Visitors

-Fireworks light up the sky of the Quezon Memorial Circle on New Year's Day, January 1, 2023.

 In 2012, it was reported that an average of 8,000 people visit the Quezon Memorial Circle daily.
 The average figures during the weekends were reportedly higher during the weekends amounting to 12,000 people.
 In December 2011, more than a million visited the park.